BenjaminVockenberg/LD26-Another-Minimal-War/README.md

 Windows7, 8 or 10...
 2GB Ram, Dx11

 Optional a Chrom or Firefox for the webversion ;)

+There are two game modes.
+SURVIVE and STORY.
+SURVIVE is fully functionall.
+You have to stay alive as long as possible.

 BY Benjamin Vockenberg | @technokrat | benjamin.vockenberg@gmail.com